TheRockCyberAromry-OTaylor/AWS-Identity-and-Access-Management-IAM-Project/README.md

 ### Additional Notes
 - There's a mention of **programmatic access** options via:
   - Access keys
-  - Service-specific credentials (e.g., AWS CodeCommit, Amazon Keyspaces)
+  - Service-specific credentials (e.g., AWS CodeCommit, Amazon Keyspaces)                This setup is tailored for creating a traditional IAM user with console access and secure password practices.

-This setup is tailored for creating a traditional IAM user with console access and secure password practices.
+###  Select Next to proceed